 It also suggests those over the age of 60 may wish to wear ‘medical’ masks – the simple surgical-type disposable masks that are worn in some other countries by the general public.

 We’ve spotted an increasing number of high street retailers stocking disposable masks, including Boots, Superdrug and supermarkets such as Tesco and Asda.

 Aldi is selling simple reusable fabric masks this week as part of its regular special buy deal (£4.99 for a pack of two cotton masks).

 So should you be buying face masks and what type should you buy?
 We’ve looked into the WHO guidance to bring you the latest.

 Face masks: WHO guidance vs UK government advice

-The new WHO guidance on face masks is roughly in line with the recommendations in England, Scotland, Wales and Northern Ireland, where their use by the public is encouraged in certain situations (in England it will be mandatory on public transport and in hospitals from 15 June).
+The new WHO guidance on face masks is roughly in line with the recommendations in England, Scotland, Wales and Northern Ireland, where their use by the public is encouraged in certain situations and mandatory in others.

 But there are some key differences:

 - The WHO is advising anyone over the age of 60 to wear ‘medical’ masks to protect themselves The UK government and medical experts have been careful to emphasise that the general public should not be buying or wearing medical face masks.
 The prevailing advice has also been that face masks for the general public are intended to protect others, not the wearer.
 But the WHO advice suggests that some members of the general public – those over 60 and people with underlying health conditions – could benefit from the use of medical masks in non-socially distant situations for their own protection.